DaniDiazTech/Github-automation/README.md

 "YOUR TOKEN IN THE FIRST LINE"
 EOF
 ```

+You could also insert your token, directly in the source code.
+But remember to run **./install.sh**
+again.

 🔴 WARNING❗🔴: I know that having your token in a plain text file, would be risky.
 So I will try to do something in this aspect.

+## Usage

-Now type create in your terminal.
+Now that setup is done, type create in your terminal.

 ```
 create